omeka/Documentation/source/Reference/hooks/config.rst

 This hook processes posted data from the configuration form created by the config_form hook.
 Most use cases will involve setting configuration options to the database using set_option().

 Both the config and config_form hooks must be used to creating a configuration form for a plugin.

+To reject the passed configuration and report an error to the user, throw an :php:exc:`Omeka_Validate_Exception`.

 *********
 Arguments